mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 If your DM allows the use of feats, you may instead take a feat.

+## Font of Inspiration
+Beginning when you reach 5th level, you regain all of your expended uses of Bardic Inspiration when you finish a short or long rest.

 ## Countercharm
 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
 A creature must be able to hear you to gain this benefit.
 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).